 See the faculty guide>Forums>Using Forums, for a thorough introduction to the different ways to use forums, how to write effective forum questions and a description of the 5 forum types and when to use each.

-1. Log onto Cougar Courses and go to the main page of your course.
+1. Log onto Cougar Courses and go to your course.

-4. Click the Add an activity or resource link at the bottom right of the topic.
+4. Click the Create Learning Activity link at the bottom left of the topic.

-5. Scroll down the list of Activities/Resources, click on Forum, then click the Add button.
+5. In the list of Activities, click on Forum.

 6. Enter a descriptive Name for the Forum.